 - Read the rules (one page).

 Voila, you can play!

 The rules for the base game are one page (including images and examples).
 The other pages explain what all the different nodes and expansions do.

-(If you want to conserve ink when printing: only page 1, 3 and 4 are relevant for the base game.)
+Want to be minimalistic when printing?
+Only page 1, 3 and 4 are relevant for the base game.

 Tip for Teaching: only explain the first page, then immediately start playing!
 Simply place the node list on the table, so players can look up what something does whilst playing.